-Cold creams formed the basis of early beauty regimes like those developed by Pond’s, Elizabeth Arden, Helena Rubinstein and others.
-By establishing a daily regime, cosmetic companies hoped they would increase the usage of their creams and widen consumer consumption to entire product lines.
+Cold creams formed the basis of early beauty regimes developed by Pond’s, Elizabeth Arden, Helena Rubinstein and others.
+By establishing a daily regime, cosmetic companies hoped they could increase the usage of their creams and widen consumer consumption to entire product lines.

 Since the cream will appear greasy even after an application of cold cream is wiped off with a soft towel, it is best for the sake of one’s friends to apply it at night, although husbands have been know to object to the procedure.

-Adding ingredients like lanolin in the 1920s enabled manufacturers to make additional claims.
+In the 1920s, adding ingredients like lanolin to cold creams enabled manufacturers to make additional claims for the product.
 As substances like lanolin were thought to have ‘nutritive’ value, cold creams of this type were also promoted as ‘skin foods’.

 Pond’s cold cream – a food and cleanser for tired pores – should be gently massaged into the face, neck hands and arms each night on retiring.
 Because it supplements the natural oil of the skin it aids in preventing and eradicating little lines that time and care are constantly trying to etch around the eyes and mouth.
 Pond’s Creams never promote the growth of hair.

 See also: Skin Foods

-The general purpose nature of cold cream, which had been its strength, was also its weakness.
-The recognition of different skin types and skin conditions along with the proliferation of skin creams containing ‘beneficial additives’ saw the need for a general purpose skin cream decline.
-This fracturing of the commercial skin-care market – begun with the introduction of stearate (vanishing) creams in 1892 – picked up pace in the 1920s and 1930s, eroded sales of cold creams and pushed them increasingly into the low-end of the skin-care market.
+The general, all-purpose nature of cold cream, which had been its strength, was also its weakness.
+The recognition of different skin types and skin conditions along with the proliferation of skin creams containing ‘beneficial additives’ saw the need for an all-purpose skin cream decline.
+This fracturing of the commercial skin-care market – begun with the introduction of stearate (vanishing) creams in 1892 – picked up pace in the 1920s and 1930s, eroded sales of cold creams, and pushed them increasingly into the low-end of the skin-care market.